vikas-bareth/stopWatch/readme.md

 ## Getting Started

-To view the stopwatch in action, simply open the <a href="#"> file in a web browser.
+To view the stopwatch in action, simply open the <a href="https://vikas-bareth.github.io/stopWatch/"> file in a web browser.